Triode: Low power triodes

 Low power triodes have a concentric construction (see drawing right), with the grid and anode as circular or oval cylinders surrounding the cathode.
 The cathode is a narrow metal tube down the center.
 Inside the cathode is a filament called the "heater" consisting of a narrow strip of high resistance tungsten wire, which heats the cathode red-hot (800 - 1000 °C).
 This type is called an "indirectly heated cathode".
 The cathode is coated with a mixture of alkaline earth oxides such as calcium and thorium oxide which reduces its work function so it produces more electrons.
 The grid is constructed of a helix or screen of thin wires surrounding the cathode.
 The anode is a cylinder or rectangular box of sheet metal surrounding the grid.
 It is blackened to radiate heat and is often equipped with heat-radiating fins.
 The electrons travel in a radial direction, from cathode through the grid to the anode.
 The elements are held in position by mica or ceramic insulators and are supported by stiff wires attached to the base, where the electrodes are brought out to connecting pins.
 A "getter", a small amount of shiny barium metal evaporated onto the inside of the glass, helps maintain the vacuum by absorbing gas released in the tube over time.

 High-power triodes

 High-power triodes generally use a filament which serves as the cathode (a directly heated cathode) because the emission coating on indirectly heated cathodes is destroyed by the higher ion bombardment in power tubes.
-A thoriated tungsten filament is most often used, in which thorium in the tungsten forms a monolayer on the surface which increases electron emission.
+A thoriated tungsten filament is most often used, in which thorium added to the tungsten diffuses to the surface and forms a monolayer which increases electron emission.
+As the monolayer is removed by ion bombardment it is continually renewed by more thorium diffusing to the surface.
 These generally run at higher temperatures than indirectly heated cathodes.
 The envelope of the tube is often made of more durable ceramic rather than glass, and all the materials have higher melting points to withstand higher heat levels produced.
 Tubes with anode power dissipation over several hundred watts are usually actively cooled; the anode, made of heavy copper, projects through the wall of the tube and is attached to a large external finned metal heat sink which is cooled by forced air or water.